- In patients with left bundle branch block (LBBB) or ventricular paced rhythm, infarct diagnosis based on the ECG is difficult.

 - Excessively discordant ST elevation > 5 mm in leads with a negative QRS complex (score 2).
-This criterium is sensitive, but not specific for ischemia in LBBB.
-It is however associated with a worse prognosis, when present in LBBB during ischemia.

 During right ventricular pacing the ECG also shows left bundle brach block and the above rules also apply for the diagnosis of myocardial infarction during pacing, however they are less specific.

 Modified Sgarbossa Criteria